isabella232/OctoStyle/_pages/markdown.md

 - Item 1
 - Item 2

-Numbered lists are written with a number at the beginning of the line:
+Numbered lists are written with a number at the beginning of the line.
+The numbers do not need to increment as this will happen automatically:

 ```md
 1. Item 1